spiceai/spiceai/docs/criteria/definitions.md

 ## Throughput Test

-A Throughput test is derived from the throughput test requirements of the TPC-H benchmark definitions.
-In Spice, a throughput test refers to executing multiple parallel executions of the same query during a throughput test.
+A throughput test is derived from the throughput test requirements of the TPC-H benchmark definitions.
+In Spice, a throughput test refers to executing multiple parallel executions of the same query.

-Refer to the specific benchmark test for the required number of parallel queries.
+Refer to the specific benchmark test definition for the required number of parallel queries.

 A timing measurement is calculated for each parallel query completion, measured as `Ts`.
 The measurement is calculated in seconds, begins when the query is sent to Spice, and ends when the last data row is retrieved from Spice. `Ts` is rounded up to the next 0.01 second.